patched-codes/patchwork/patchwork/patchflows/AutoFix/README.md

 ```yaml
 vulnerability_limit: 10
 ```
+set this value to a negative number (e.g. `-1`) to fix all vulnerabilities found in the scan.

 ### Severity
 You can also set the severity of the vulnerabilities that you want to fix.
 Severity is derived from the information available in the SARIF file and can take values of 'unknown', 'note'/'info', 'warning'/'low', 'medium', 'error'/'high', and 'critical'.
 E.g.